The 4 Worst Morning Habits You Should Definitely Stop TODAY

 Additionally, morning workouts help boost your metabolism, burning more calories throughout the day and increasing productivity.
 You’re also more likely to make healthier choices at mealtime if you’ve exercised first thing.

-To make mornings easier, I suggest getting as much done the night before as possible.
+To make waking up easier, try getting some elements of your morning routine done the night before.
 That means having a lunch packed and ready to go in the fridge, laying out workout clothes, and completing any other necessary preparations for the next day.
 Minimizing early morning tasks means getting more shuteye and making it less likely you’ll hit snooze and skip that all-important workout.

 A coffee with a splash or two of milk?
 Good way to start the day.
 But when your daily drinks contain a heap of sugar, cream, syrups, and all the other ingredients that premium coffees typically contain, it’s easy to pack on calories without even realizing it.
 And that’s before you’ve had any solid food!

 When you opt for these health traps masquerading as coffee, all the sugar and preservatives leave you feeling hungry, so you still end up chowing down on food, even though you’ve already eaten the caloric equivalent of a meal (or more!).
 When you multiply that by all the coffee drinks you’re ordering, the numbers really add up.

 If you still need your morning caffeine fix, consider bulletproof coffee.
 Here, black coffee is mixed with a healthy fat like grass-fed butter or ghee and then combined with MCT oil.
 The result is a cup of coffee that isn’t filled with empty calories.
 In fact, it’s quite the opposite.
 You get the energy boost you crave, while the healthy fats actually make you feel full.

 Cut out these bad habits, and you’ll soon find you’ve established the best morning routine that is guaranteed to keep you energized throughout the day.